oksana maksymchuk

 Apricots of Donbas

-Performances, readings, and events focused on poems from Apricots of Donbas include the Grammy Awards Ceremony (April 3, 2022), Words Without Borders Gala, and over two dozen literary festivals and university and public venues.
+Performances, readings, and events focused on poems from Apricots of Donbas include the Grammy Awards Ceremony (April 3, 2022), Words Without Borders Gala, and over three dozen literary festivals and university and public venues.

 The Voices of Babyn Yar